 We are now inviting expressions of interest to contribute to this year's Engage Conference, which will be held in Bristol on the Wednesday 4th - Thursday 5th December 2019.
-The call is open until 18th June 2019.
+The call is open until 24th June 2019 at 10am.

 Engage 2019: Disruption

 For many public engagement is an opportunity to disrupt current ways of thinking and doing.
 However, as engagement becomes an increasingly familiar part of the higher education landscape, is it really delivering its potential?

 Join us at Engage 2019 where we will open up a discussion about disruption, in our universities, our research, our futures and our lives.

 Engage 2019 will reflect on the current contexts for engagement in a world that is increasingly fragmented; where social inequality deepens; where we are facing the consequences of our collective activity on the planet; and where we need to find more effective ways to address the challenges that face us all.
 All of this in a setting where the future of university funding is increasingly unpredictable, and where traditional paradigms of knowledge and knowledge production are being challenged from all sides.